bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 `Probability Integral Transform <https://en.wikipedia.org/wiki/Probability_integral_transform>`__.
-Inverse transform sampling is idea that given a random variable :math:`X` (under some mild assumptions) with CDF :math:`F_X`, we can sample from :math:`X` using starting from a standard uniform distribution :math:`U`.
-This can be easily seen by sampling :math:`U` and using the inverse CDF `F^{-1}_X` to generate a random sample from :math:`X`.
+Inverse transform sampling is idea that given a random variable :math:`X` (under some mild assumptions) with CDF :math:`F_X`, we can sample from :math:`X` starting from a standard uniform distribution :math:`U`.
+This can be easily seen by sampling :math:`U` and using the inverse CDF :math:`F^{-1}_X` to generate a random sample from :math:`X`.
 The probability integral transform is the opposite operation: given a way to sample :math:`X` (and its associated CDF), we can generate a sample from a standard uniform distribution :math:`U` as :math:`u=F_X(x)`.
 See the box below for more details.

-Using these two ideas (and its extension to multiple variables), there exists a *deterministic* transformation (recall CDFs and their inverses are deterministic functions) to go from any distribution :math:`X` to any distribution :math:`Y`.
-This can be achieved by transforming from :math:`X` to a standard uniform distribution :math:`U` (probability integral transform), then going from :math:`U` to :math:`Y` (inverse transform sampling).
+Using these two ideas (and its extension to multiple variables), there exists a *deterministic* transformation (recall CDFs are deterministic and invertible functions) to go from any distribution :math:`X` to any distribution :math:`Y`.
+This can be achieved by transforming from :math:`X` to a standard uniform distribution :math:`U` (probability integral transform) then going from :math:`U` to :math:`Y` (inverse transform sampling).
 For our purposes, we don't actually care to explicitly specify the CDFs but rather just understand that this transformation from samples of :math:`X` to :math:`Y` exists via a *deterministic* function.
 Notice that this deterministic function is *bijective* (or invertible) because the CDFs (and inverse CDFs) are monotone functions.

 .. admonition:: Inverse Transform Sampling